Mississippi’s Commercial Driver’s License Laws

 Medical exams.
 All interstate drivers must obtain a medical examination indicating they are physically able to safely operate a CMV.
 This certification must be updated annually.

-Out-of-service orders.
 Certain rule violations (like driving after consuming alcohol) can result in an immediate out-of-service order (OSO).
-The OSO is often issued by law enforcement and driving during an OSO will result in license disqualification and fines based on the number of prior offenses in the last ten years.
+The OSO is often issued by law enforcement, and driving during an OSO will result in license disqualification and fines based on the number of prior offenses in the last 10 years.

 • First offense.
 90-day license disqualification (180 days if in hazmat CMV or vehicle designed for 16 or more passengers).